KISD has now recorded over 1,400 total COVID-19 cases

 There have been 1,448 positive cases of the coronavirus among both students and staff within the Killeen Independent School District since March as of Friday.

 At the elementary level, 282 students and 375 staff have tested positive.
 At KISD middle schools, 180 students and 127 staff have tested positive, and 228 students and 139 staff have tested positive at high schools, according to the district’s COVID-19 dashboard, https://www.killeenisd.org/dashboard.
-One high school teacher has died due to complications from the coronavirus.
+At least one high school teacher has died due to complications from the coronavirus.

 A total of 117 staff members have tested positive at KISD’s non-campus buildings.